On the error control of invariant causal prediction: A brief recap of invariant causal prediction

-Under the assumptions that there is no latent variables and $\mE$ does not contain the environment where $Y$ is intervened, it is clear that $H_{0, S^*}(\mE)$ is true.
-However, there may be other set $S$ than $S^*$ for which $H_{0, S}(\mE)$ is true, causing an identifiability issue.
+Under the assumptions that there are no latent variables and $\mE$ does not contain the environment where $Y$ is intervened, it is clear that $H_{0, S^*}(\mE)$ is true.
+However, there may be sets $S$ other than $S^*$ for which $H_{0, S}(\mE)$ is true, causing an identifiability issue.
 To this end, \cite{peters2016causal} defined the so-called identifiable causal predictors under $\mE$ as follows:

 Note that $S(\mE) \subseteq S^*$ as $H_{ 0, S^* }(\mE)$ is true.